forgente/blog/content/post/render-jupyter-notebooks.md

 ![20200721 after install of nb convert](/demos/jupyter/after-install-nb.png)

 As you can see this is better, but not the same as when we opened our HTML file earlier.
-This is becasue Gitea removes the inline style sheets for security needs.
+This is because Gitea removes the inline style sheets for security needs.
 What styling there is is inherited from the `markup` class in the `<div>` that wraps the code.

 ### Getting back our styling